kubermatic/docs/content/getting_started/create_cluster/_index.en.md

 #### Step 4 - Enter your provider credentials and configure your worker nodes

-Enter your provider specific credentials, so that Kubermatic can configure your worker maschines and integrate them into your cluster.
+Enter your provider specific credentials, so that Kubermatic can configure your worker machines and integrate them into your cluster.

 {{% notice tip %}}
 This step varies depending on the selected provider!
 You will be asked for different provider credentials when choosing AWS or Google for example